Farmers, firewood collectors attacked in South Darfur

 One of the sheikhs in the South Darfur camp told Radio Dabanga that a number of herders seized the three camp residents when they were west of the camp collecting firewood.
 “The three victims were released on Monday, but the herders demand SDG15,000 for their carts.”

 Disputes between herders and farmers occur more often this time of year, as herders let their cattle graze on farmlands that have not yet been harvested, causing friction between the groups.
-In addition, farmers in the area of Jebel Marra in Darfur are often attacked by militant herders.
+Tensions over land and pastures have often caused clashes between farmers in the region of Jebel Marra and militant herders who want to use their farms as pasture.
 This has also been the case for returning displaced people looking to farm in their area of origin.

 Back to overview